tornabene/docker-rasa-botpress/README.md

 pip install -r requirements.txt
 ```

-You also need to install a spaCy English language model.
+You also need to install a spaCy Italian language model.
 You can install it by running:

 ```
-python -m spacy download en
+python -m spacy download it
 ```